Bug–Narew offensive: Comparison of strength

-By July 5, the development of the "Haymaking" operation was completed at the headquarters of M. von Gallwitz.
-The main blow to the west of Przasnysz was delivered by the 17th reserve, 11th and 17th army corps, to the east of Przasnysz the 13th and 1st army corps advanced.
+By July 5, the development of the "Haymaking" operation was completed at the Gallwitz's headquarters.
+The main blow to the west of Przasnysz was delivered by the XVII Reserve, XI and XVII Corps, to the east of Przasnysz the XIII and I Corps advanced.
 Artillery support was provided by 71 batteries of field guns, 39 batteries of light howitzers, 38 batteries of heavy howitzers, 6 batteries of 21 cm mortars, 5 batteries of 10 cm heavy guns, a battery of 15 cm naval guns (822 guns in total) and 56 mortars.
 There were 281,784 men.
-The German 8th Army, which contributed to the offensive on the Narew (commanded by artillery general Friedrich von Scholtz), had 110,500 men in service and occupied positions from the Orzyc River to the Bobr River; it was less abundantly supplied with heavy artillery and shells.
+The German 8th Army, which contributed to the offensive on the Narew River(commanded by artillery general Friedrich von Scholtz), had 110,500 men in service and occupied positions from the Orzyc River to the Bobr River; it was less abundantly supplied with heavy artillery and shells.